aws-samples/amazon-sagemaker-experiments-dvc-demo/sagemaker-studio-dvc-image/README.md

 docker push ${ACCOUNT_ID}.dkr.ecr.${REGION}.amazonaws.com/smstudio-custom:${IMAGE_NAME}
 ```

+## Associate a custom image to SageMaker Studio

-Prepare the environment for the CDK deployment.
+### Prepare the environment to deploy with CDK

 Step 1: Navigate to the `cdk` directory: